k-Contraction: Theory and Applications: Conclusion

 \section{Conclusion}

-Contractivity theory has found numerous applications in system and control theory.
-However, it is clear that this theory is too restrictive for many models.
+Contraction theory has found numerous applications in systems and control theory.
+However, it is clear that this theory is too restrictive for many systems.
 For example, if a system admits more than one equilibrium point then it is not contractive w.r.t. any norm.

-We considered a geometric generalization of contraction theory called~$k$-order contraction.
+We considered a geometric generalization of contraction theory called~\updt{$k$-contraction}.
 For the special case~$k=1$ this reduces to standard contraction.
-An easy to check sufficient condition for~$k$-order contraction is that some matrix measure of the~$k$th additive compound of the Jacobian is uniformly negative.
-We described several implications of $k$-order contraction to the asymptotic analysis of nonlinear dynamical systems and to control synthesis.
-To the best of our knowledge, this is the first application of~$k$-order contraction, with~$k>1$, in system and control theory.
-We believe that $k$-order contractivity, with~$k>1$, can be used to address various system and control problems for dynamical models where standard contractivity theory cannot be applied.
+An easy to check sufficient condition for~\updt{$k$-contraction} is that some matrix measure of the~$k$th additive compound of the Jacobian is uniformly negative. \updt{In the case of~$1$-contraction, it is known that under certain regularity conditions the Jacobian condition is in fact not only sufficient but also necessary for contraction~\cite[Prop.
+3]{sontag_cotraction_tutorial}.
+An interesting open problem is whether this condition is also necessary for $k$-contraction.}

+We described several implications of \updt{$k$-contraction} to the asymptotic analysis of nonlinear dynamical systems and to control synthesis.
+To the best of our knowledge, this is the first application of~\updt{$k$-contraction}, with~$k>1$, in control theory.
+We believe that \updt{$k$-contraction}, with~$k>1$, can be used to address various system and control problems for dynamical models where standard contraction theory cannot be applied.

-Standard contarctivity implies \emph{entrainment} in nonlinear systems with a time-varying and periodic vector field~\cite{entrain2011,entrain_master}.
+Standard contraction implies \emph{entrainment} in nonlinear systems with a time-varying and periodic vector field~\citep{entrain2011,entrain_master}.
 This is important in many applications.
 For example, synchronous generators must entrain to the frequency of the grid.
 Biological organisms must develop internal clocks that entrain to the~24h solar day, and so on.
-An important research direction is to study the implications of~$k$-order contraction in dynamical systems with a time-varying and periodic vector field.
+An important research direction is to study the implications of~\updt{$k$-contraction} in dynamical systems with a time-varying and periodic vector field.